zulip/zulip/zerver/webhooks/trello/doc.md

       **Developer API Keys**, click on the **Token** link.
 Click on **Allow**.
       Note down the token generated.

-1. [Trello's webhook API][webhooks] does not have a web configuration UI, so outgoing notifications from Trello have to be configured using the Trello API.
-We provide a convenient Python script that you can use to configure Trello's webhook API for Zulip.
+You're now going to need to run a Trello configuration script from a computer (any computer) connected to the internet.
+It won't make any changes to the computer.

-    Make sure you have a working copy of Python.
+1. Make sure you have a working copy of Python.
 If you're running macOS or Linux, you very likely already do.
 If you're running Windows you may or may not.
 If you don't have Python, follow the installation instructions